-- 13.7.1.
-If the application is accepted, Assessment Boards are informed by the Academic Registry to award an uncapped attempt in the affected module(s) or a further capped attempt, which shall be taken at the earliest available opportunity, in the case of coursework.
+- 13.8.1.
+The successful outcome from a Review or an Exceptional Circumstances Panel is a further attempt / retake / the penalty for late submission lifted. - 13.8.2.
+If the application is rejected, the original assessment mark shall stand. - 13.8.3.
+If the application is accepted and the student granted a further attempt, Assessment Boards are informed by the Academic Registry to award an uncapped attempt in the affected module(s) or a further capped attempt, which shall be taken at the earliest available opportunity, in the case of coursework.
 The mark obtained at this attempt is recorded as final, unless the overall original module or element mark achieved was higher than the mark achieved post-mitigation.
-This means that the highest module or element mark (best mark) shall stand. - 13.7.2.
-If the application is rejected, the original assessment mark shall stand. - 13.7.3.
+This means that the highest module or element mark (best mark) shall stand. - 13.8.4.
 Where a student is unable to progress between Levels, or complete their award requirements, and there are accepted mitigating circumstances, the assessment(s), can be taken earlier than the next available attempt at the discretion of the Head/Dean of School/College.
-The mark obtained at this attempt is recorded as final. - 13.7.4.
+The mark obtained at this attempt is recorded as final. - 13.8.5.
 Where a student cannot meet their award requirements due to non-completion of assessment and there are accepted mitigating circumstances, a recommendation can be made to the Assessment Board to award an uncapped resit of the assessment or retake in the affected module(s).
-The resit/retake shall be taken at the next available opportunity or earlier at the discretion of the Head/Dean of School/College.
-Any retakes as a result of mitigation will not be charged.
+The resit/retake shall be taken at the next available

-- 13.7.5.
-The successful outcome from a Mitigation Review or a Mitigation Panel is a re-attempt / resit / retake (without penalty) / the penalty for late submission lifted. - 13.7.6.
-If a student chooses not to take the re-attempt, the original mark will stand. - 13.7.7.
-If the student does not attempt the assessment, does not self-certify, and later submits late mitigation which is rejected, then the outcome is recorded as a Non Submission. - 13.7.8.
-A student shall receive, in writing (via email to their student University account), the decision of the Mitigation Review to the Assessment Board within 10 working days of the Mitigation Review meeting.
+- opportunity or earlier at the discretion of the Head/Dean of School/College.
+Any retakes as a result of mitigation will not be charged. - 13.8.6.
+For non-UK students, where mitigation results in a further attempt or retake this should normally take place within the student's visa period.
+Where this falls outside of the student's visa period, the mitigation outcome is subject to continued University sponsorship. - 13.8.7.
+If a student chooses not to take the re-attempt, the original mark will stand. - 13.8.8.
+If the student does not attempt the assessment, does not self-certify, and later submits late mitigation which is rejected, then the outcome is recorded as a Non Submission. - 13.8.9.
+A student shall receive, in writing (via email to their student University account), the outcome of their request within 10 working days of the Review or Exceptional Circumstances Panel.

-13.8.
+13.9.
 Appeal against the Mitigation Outcome Decision

-13.8.1.
-The student may appeal against the recommendation of the Mitigation Panel under the Appeal Regulations - see Section 14.
+13.9.1.
+The student may appeal against the recommendation of the Exceptional Circumstances Panel under the Appeal Regulations - see Section 14 - Appeal Regulations.

-13.9.
+13.10.
 Deferral of Studies